Interview: Cloud evolution means on-prem data centre here to stay

-“However, deploying equipment on-premise is only the first step: what consumers of these products need are seamless links to complementary data centre-based cloud services.
-Connectivity to the cloud and seamless extension of on-premise networks will become ever more important.”
+“However, deploying equipment on-premise is only the first step: what consumers of these products need are seamless links to complementary data center-based cloud services.
+Connectivity to the cloud and seamless extension of on-premise networks will become ever more important.

 Leavers says the much talked about ‘edge' will have a part to play too.

-“This, in turn, will promote the use of edge computing services in which functions can run outside the data centre, at the closest possible point to the user.
-Naturally, CDN providers are poised to take advantage of this as shown by the AWS Lambda@Edge service or Cloudflare Workers.”
+“This, in turn, will promote the use of edge computing services in which functions can run outside the data center, at the closest possible point to the user.
+Naturally, CDN providers are poised to take advantage of this as shown by the AWS Lambda@Edge service or Cloudflare Workers.

-Leavers says change is certainly in place, but the on-premises data centre isn’t going anywhere just yet.
+Leavers says change is certainly in place, but the on-premises data center isn't going anywhere just yet.

 “Regulatory issues combined with the spread of public cloud to all countries will play a big part here.
 If a legal firm is analysing and processing large volumes of case data, and if legally, this case data is not permitted to leave the country, then public cloud cannot be used.
 Either on-premises infrastructure or private cloud in a local datacenter will be required,” says Leavers.

-Another popular talk is the role of AI in modern data centre operations.
+Another popular talk is the role of AI in modern data center operations.

 “To focus on machine learning, as a branch of artificial intelligence, it is becoming more and more prevalent; and not just for complex quantitative trading strategies at hedge funds, but also things that affect our day-to-day like the Netflix recommendation system (for more information on this interesting topic, search for the ‘Netflix at Spark+AI Summit 2018' blog),” says Leavers.

-There are many interesting trends emerging in data centre circles, with the aforementioned machine learning a prominent one.
+There are many interesting trends emerging in data center circles, with the aforementioned machine learning a prominent one.